Celebrate This Year with More Energy and Less Stress

-This year, hang on to your health, and brighten your mood and vitality, with a few simple measures.
+This year, hang on to your health, and brighten your mood and vitality, with a few simple holistic and natural measures.
 Give yourself the gift of self-care, and with it, greater resilience, energy and overall wellness—so you have more to truly celebrate.

-By balancing holiday treats with nutrient-dense whole foods, including healthy fats, we can keep blood sugar and energy levels stable, support a better mood, and supply critical antioxidants and protective nutrients that can keep us healthy even if we do overindulge.
+By balancing holiday treats with healthier choices like nutrient-dense whole foods, including healthy fats, we can keep blood sugar and energy levels stable, support a better mood, and supply critical antioxidants and protective nutrients that can keep us healthy even if we overindulge in unhealthy foods.

 - Avocado: High in B vitamins and healthy fats essential for calming the nervous system and supporting brain health.